fusionlanguage/fut/doc/reference.md

 `Regex.IsMatch` accepts an additional argument of type `RegexOptions`:

-* `RegexOptions.IgnoreCase` matches both upper- and lower-case letters.
+* `RegexOptions.IgnoreCase` matches both uppercase and lowercase letters.
 * `RegexOptions.Multiline` changes the behavior of `^` and `$` to match at
   the beginning and the end of a line instead of just the beginning and the end of the string.
 Lines are separated by the newline (`'\n'`) characters.